Music Box (film): Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film a lukewarm two star review.
 Among his complaints were that the film was "not about guilt or innocence; it is a courtroom thriller, with all of the usual automatic devices like last-minute evidence and surprise witnesses" and that "Nazism is used only as a plot device, as a convenient way to make a man into a monster without having to spend much time convincing us of it."
 Foremost was his frustration that little attempt was made to understand Mike Laszlo, and that "the old man, who should be the central character if this movie took itself seriously, is only a pawn."

-Peter Travers of Rolling Stone was critical of the film, doubting it existed for any purpose other than to get Jessica Lange an Oscar nomination, bluntly stating "real-life tragedy has been used to hype cheap melodrama.
+Peter Travers of Rolling Stone was critical of the film, doubting that it existed for any purpose other than to get Jessica Lange an Oscar nomination, bluntly stating that "real-life tragedy has been used to hype cheap melodrama.
 It's more than offensive; it's vile."

 Caryn James of The New York Times applauded Jessica Lange's performance, but had to admit that "Ms. Lange comes as close to inventing a character out of thin air as any screen actor can.
 Nothing in Joe Eszterhas's overblown script or in Costa-Gavras's simplistic direction begins to support it.
 In the end, not even Ms. Lange's profuse energy and intelligence can redeem the film's unremitting shallowness and mediocrity."
 James felt that Music Box "finally tells us nothing about wronged innocence or monstrous evil."

 Holocaust survivor and Nobel Peace Prize winner Elie Wiesel was complimentary of the film; according to the New York Times he "found it very moving...a welcome addition to the cinematic literature of the Holocaust."
-Wiesel stated that "The television series 'Holocaust' was kitsch; this is not.
+Wiesel stated: "The television series Holocaust was kitsch; this is not.
 This is a good work of art, a good work of sensitizing viewers."

 On Rotten Tomatoes, the film holds a rating of 76% from 21 reviews.